POSYDON-code/POSYDON/docs/_source/components-overview/mesa_grids/fixed.rst

 POSYDON makes it easy to run a fixed grid of binaries with MESA within a high performance computing environment.
 Note that these instructions assume you are using slurm as your job scheduler.
-We just need to start by setting a few environment variables.
+We just need to start by setting a few environmental variables.
 We recommend you add these to your `.bashrc` or `.bash_profile` so they are included at login.
 The filepaths of these need to be edited for your own installation.

 .. code-block::

     export MESA_DIR="/projects/b1119/mesa_sdk/mesa-r11701"
-    export OMP_NUM_THREADS=4
     export MESASDK_ROOT="/projects/b1119/mesa_sdk/mesasdk"
     source $MESASDK_ROOT/bin/mesasdk_init.sh

-Next, you will need to create a working directory for your grid of binaries.
+Next, you will want to create a working directory for your grid of binaries.
 For this example, we will create a working directory called `example_grid`:

 .. code-block::